alexobviously/secretary/README.md

 Note that there is also `secretary.errorStream`, but this also includes errors which resulted in a retry, alongside ones that resulted in failure.
 You can also sort these yourself if you want to log them by checking `event.isFailure`.

+Also note that all `SecretaryEvent` objects, including successful ones, include a list of all errors they've encountered over all their attempts.
+In most cases, these will all be roughly the same as the final error, but you can access them with `event.errors`.

 ### Retry conditions
 Following on from the example above, what if you want to retry in general, but not for every error?
 For example, perhaps you get error [415 Unsupported Media Type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/415) when uploading a file.
 This is an error which won't change however many times you retry it, so there's no point.
 Simply add a `retryIf` condition: